 Characters in Our Dreams Symbolize Emotional Experiences

-In their book, ‘Dream Research: Contributions to Clinical Practice’ the authors discuss the importance of emotional experiences for dreams.
+In ‘Dream Research: Contributions to Clinical Practice,’ the authors discuss the importance of emotional experiences for dreams.
 They state that emotionally-charged waking events are likely to become the content of our dreams.

-So, when you dream of particular people and events, try to imagine them as symbols of emotionally-charged waking experiences.
-According to psychologists, poorly managed emotions may cause stress and mood disorders to develop.
+So, when you dream of particular people and events, imagine them as symbols of emotionally-charged waking experiences.
+Poorly managed emotions may cause stress and mood disorders.

-This is why literature on Emotional Intelligence and Emotion Training is so popular.
-If dreams are symbols of our emotional experiences, analyzing our dreams can shed some light on our emotional responses and provide us with the insight required to improve our emotional intelligence.
+If dreams are symbols of our emotional experiences, analyzing our dreams can shed light on our emotional responses and provide us with the insight required to improve our emotional intelligence.

 Do All Dreams Mean Something?

-Let’s assume you’ve spent all evening with a friend, and you find yourself dreaming about them that night.
-According to Jung, these are “day residue” dreams.
-In these dreams, you’re just re-living and re-processing the events of the day.
+Let’s assume you’ve spent all evening with a friend and dream about them that night.
+According to Jung, these are day residue dreams, so you’re re-living and re-processing the day’s events in these dreams.

-Day residue dreams may have some symbolic meaning too, but this is not always the case.
-Most psychotherapists would argue that if a dream is unsettling, disturbing or intriguing, this indicates there is some symbolic meaning worth exploring.
+Day residue dreams may have some symbolic meaning too, but this isn’t always the case.
+Most psychotherapists would argue that if a dream is unsettling, disturbing, or intriguing, this indicates there is symbolic meaning worth exploring.

 As mentioned, dream analysis can be used for personal development.
 Specifically, analyzing the characters in our dreams is likely to reveal something about our inner psyche.

-According to Jung, dreams are valuable because they help us achieve the following:
+According to Jung, dreams are valuable because they enable us to achieve the following:

-- They expose pain in the unconscious mind, sidestepping the ‘defense mechanisms’ we use to obscure emotional pain.
+- Expose pain in the unconscious mind, sidestepping the defense mechanisms we use to obscure emotional pain.

-- The reveal problems in our waking lives and suggest ways to resolve them.
+- Reveal problems in our waking lives and suggest ways to resolve them.

-- They reveal conflicts between conscious and unconscious mind.
+- Reveal conflicts between the conscious and unconscious mind.

-- Dreams help us design and ‘think through’ goals for the future.
+- Enable us to design and think through goals for the future.

-- Dreams can help us make sense of, or disassociate from, traumatic experiences
+- Enable us to make sense of, or disassociate from, traumatic experiences.

 Why Am I Dreaming So Much?

-Pregnant women, women going through the menopause and people with sleep apnea are likely to wake frequently throughout the night, so are more likely to wake up in the midst of their dreams.
+Pregnant women, women going through menopause, and people with sleep apnea are likely to wake frequently throughout the night, so they’re more likely to wake up during their dreams.

-There are also other factors that can make dreaming more likely to occur:
+Other factors can make dreaming more likely to occur:

 - An inactive lifestyle